Olympus E-P2 vs PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-P2 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P2 does not offer wifi capability.
+In contrast, the E-P2 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-P2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P2 was succeeded by the Olympus E-P3.
+Both the E-P2 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The E-P2 was replaced by the Olympus E-P3, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is the Olympus E-P2 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus PEN E-P2: